 Medium-term performance-linked compensation is to award performance shares (stock-based compensation) to inside Directors only, with the objective of motivating recipients to contribute to improving medium-term business performance, as well as to share a shareholder perspective by holding Company shares and raising awareness toward enhancing corporate value.
-The number of Company shares awarded to each inside Director varies according to the payout rate based on the responsibilities and performance goal achievement levels for the three-year covered period.
+The number of Company shares awarded varies according to each responsibilities and achievement levels toward performance goal for the covered period (three fiscal years).